vampd/vampd/README.md

 By default the IP address found in the Vagrantfile is 192.168.50.5 So add this line to the file below all other lines.

-192.168.50.5 example.local
+192.168.50.5 drupal.local

 Now go back to your original terminal tab.
-If the process has finished, visit http://example.local and check it out, a fresh Drupal install.
+If the process has finished, visit http://drupal.local and check it out, a fresh Drupal install.

 And voila, you have a site installed!